 There is a common belief among Croatians, that people living on islands are special.
 Not in a bad or good way, just simply different than people living on the mainland.

 However, for some reason, I found people on Hvar, to fit me perfectly.
 I found them warm, welcoming, open, funny, and very direct in communication.
+People make places, and one of the reasons to visit Hvar is its warm and friendly people.

 What to see in Hvar, Croatia